yezhengSTAT/mHiC/README.md

 1. validP		: Path to the valid read pairs obtained from step3.
 2. validI	      	: Path to the output non-duplicated valid interactions.
 Users can take this chance to rename the interaction files otherwise users can set it to be the same as validP
 3. bin		      	: Path to the bin folder where ICE normalization script can be found.
+4. resolution		: Binning resolution.
+For example 10000.
+5. minCount	      	: Minimum contact counts of the bin pairs considered.
+Default is 1.
+6. normMethod		: Contact matrix normalization method.
+Options are ICE, KR and None, i.e., not implement any normalization procedure on contact matrix.
+See more in 4.3 for discussion of the normalization methods.
+By defualt, ICE is utilized.
-4. mappFile	      	: Path to the mappability file.
+7. mappFile	      	: Path to the mappability file required by ICE method.
+It can be set to "" or any value if KR or None is select for normalization method.
-5. minMapp	      	: Minimum mappability of the regions considered.
+8. minMapp	      	: Minimum mappability of the regions considered which is required by ICE method.
+It can be set to "" or any other value if KR or None is select for normalization method.
 Default is 0.5.
-6. minCount	      	: Minimum contact counts of the bin pairs considered.
-Default is 1.
-7. maxInter	      	: Maximum iteraction of ICE to normalize contact matrix.
+9. maxInter	      	: Maximum iteraction of ICE to normalize contact matrix required by ICE method.
+It can be set to "" or any other value if KR or None is select for normalization method.
 Default is 100.
+10. chromSizeFile	: Chromosome size file required by KR method.
+It can be set to "" or any other value if ICE or None is selected for normalization method.
+11. sparsePerc		: Percentage of sparse regions, i.e., regions that have 0 or low interactions.
+It is required by KR normalization approach and can be set to "" or any other value if ICE or None is utilized for normalization.
+Default is 5 for 5%.
-8. summaryFile	      	: Summary file name.
+12. summaryFile	      	: Summary file name.
 Default is rmDuplicates.summary.
-9. splitByChrom	      	: To remove duplicates, sorting by chrom + position + strand is needed.
+13. splitByChrom	      	: To remove duplicates, sorting by chrom + position + strand is needed.
 For high resolution and deeply sequenced Hi-C data, it may require extremely large memory for the sorting procedure.
 Spliting by chromosome will alleviate the memory demand and can potentially be much faster.
 1: split; 0: not split.
 By default, it will be 1.
-10. saveSplitContact  	: Save the splitting interactions files.
+14. saveSplitContact  	: Save the splitting interactions files.
 1: save; 0: do not save.
 By default it will be 0.
-11. chrList		: An array of chromosome number.
+15. chrList		: An array of chromosome number.
 For example for human, it can be ($(seq 1 22) X Y).

 ```
 #### 4.2 Usage